 – Kitchen & Dining rooms

-– 2 rooms for office and meeting with guest
+– 2 rooms for office and meetings with guests

-– Toilets and shower separately for girls and boys and teachers
+– Separate toilets and showers for girls, boys and teachers

-– For sport, volleyball play ground, football playground, badminton, table tennis etc.
+– For sport, volleyball playground, football playground, badminton field, table tennis games, etc.

 We need your generous support!

-The Small World is requesting to all our generous donors, supporters, and volunteers to help to support our first special project protecting child and delivering lasting impact to hundreds of children from this unique program.
+The Small World is requesting to all our generous donors, supporters, and volunteers to help support our first special project of this kinds to deliver lasting impact to hundreds of children faced by unique challenges.

 The Small World in Nepal has acquired over 5000 square meters of land from internal resources within the Solukhumbu district head quarters in Salleri where schools and colleges are located for children’s education.

 We want to extend tons of thanks to our long term supporter, Arhaus, who is leading the charge on this fundraising campaign!